HTTP Tunnels

 Related pages

 Authentication describes token-based authentication and rstream auth for HTTP tunnels.
 Challenge Mode describes the optional challenge gate.
-Advanced Options covers TLS settings, mTLS, and version configuration.
+Advanced Options covers upstream TLS and version configuration.
+Connection Upgrades covers WebSocket and WebTransport.